agerecnik/yolov8_lung_nodule_detection/README.md

 - It would reduce overfitting and improve generalization, particularly for larger models like YOLOv8m and YOLOv8l.

-### 3. **Improved Dataset Splitting**
+### 3. **Improved Train and Validation Dataset Splitting**

-In the current implementation, the dataset is split to balance positive and negative slices, but it does not account for:
+In the current implementation, the dataset is split to balance positive and negative slices.
+All positive and negative slices taken from the same CT series are put in either train or val dataset to prevent data leakage, but it does not account for:

 - Nodule size (e.g., small vs. large)

-- Patient distribution (e.g., ensuring no data leakage across splits)

 - Scan origin (some patients may have multiple series)

 A more robust stratified sampling strategy, possibly even patient-wise, could lead to more reliable validation results and better model generalization.

 ### 4. **Lung Region Segmentation (Preprocessing)**